-Funds to be established as an ICC or PCC will require our separate formal consent in order that the vehicle can be registered with the Guernsey Registry.
-Once we have issued outline authorisation the applicant may request our consent to establish the ICC or PCC at that stage.
+Funds to be established as an ICC or a PCC require our separate formal consent in order that the vehicle can be registered with the Guernsey Registry.
+Once we have issued outline authorisation, the applicant may request our consent to establish the ICC or PCC.

-Designated administrators/managers are normally selected from firms with an established track-record in this business.
-Where an applicant seeks to appoint a newly licensed entity the proposals must be discussed with Authorisations in advance of a formal application being submitted.
+Designated administrators/managers are normally selected from firms with an established track-record in the business.
+Where an applicant seeks to appoint a newly licensed entity, the proposal to appoint must be discussed with Authorisations in advance of a formal application being submitted.

-Applicants must engage with the prospective designated administrator/manager at an early stage in the application process, as those parties will be required to countersign the application forms: this is to signify support of the application and demonstrate to the Commission that they are fully aware of the disclosures contained within the prospectus.
+Applicants must engage with the prospective designated administrator/manager at an early stage in the application process, as those parties are required to countersign the application forms: this is to signify their support of the application, and also demonstrates to the Commission that they are fully aware of the disclosures contained within the prospectus.

-There is no requirement to appoint a designated custodian/trustee to undertake custodial duties, however, arrangements for the custody of assets must be provided and the details disclosed in fund documentation.
+There is no requirement to appoint a designated custodian/trustee to undertake custodial duties.
+However, arrangements for the custody of assets must be provided, and details of the same disclosed in the fund's documentation.

-Where Promoters and their principals are not known to the Commission are to be associated with the scheme, additional documentation will need to be submitted, as specified on a New Promoter’s Introductory Checklist.
+Where Promoters and their principals are not known to the Commission but are to be associated with the scheme, additional documentation will need to be submitted, as specified on the New Promoter’s Introductory Checklist.

-Scheme particulars (or equivalent offer document) document must evidence:
+Scheme particulars (or equivalent offer document) must evidence: